-We are not selling any shares of common stock and will not receive any proceeds from the sale of the warrant shares by the selling stockholders under this prospectus.
-Upon the exercise of the warrants for 2,024,000 shares of our common stock by payment of cash, however, we will receive the exercise price of the warrants, which is \$3.00 per share.
+We are not selling any shares of common stock or warrants and will not receive any proceeds from the sale of the shares or warrants under this prospectus.
+Upon the exercise of the Series A warrants for 416,666 shares of our common stock by payment of cash, however, we will receive the exercise price of the warrants, which is \$6.60 per share, and upon the exercise of the Series B warrants for 416,666 shares of our common stock by payment of cash, however, we will receive the exercise price of the warrants, which is \$8.50 per share.

-We have agreed to bear all of the expenses incurred in connection with the registration of these warrant shares.
-The selling stockholders will pay or assume brokerage commissions and similar charges, if any, incurred for the sale of the warrant shares.
+We have agreed to bear all of the expenses incurred in connection with the registration of these shares and warrants.
+The selling stockholder will pay or assume brokerage commissions and similar charges, if any, incurred for the sale of the shares or the warrants.

-The selling stockholders identified in this prospectus, or their pledgees, donees, transferees or other successors-in-interest, may offer the warrant shares from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
-For additional information on the methods of sale that may be used by the selling stockholders, see the section entitled "Plan of Distribution" beginning on page 49.
-For information regarding the selling stockholders, see the section entitled "Selling Stockholders" beginning on page 47.
+The selling stockholder identified in this prospectus, or their pledgees, donees, transferees or other successors-in-interest, may offer the shares or warrants from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
+For additional information on the methods of sale that may be used by the selling stockholder, see the section entitled "Plan of Distribution" beginning on page $\underline{50}$.
+For information regarding the selling stockholder, see the section entitled "Selling Stockholder" beginning on page $\underline{49}$.

 We may amend or supplement this prospectus from time to time by filing amendments or supplements as required.
-You should read the entire prospectus and any amendments or supplements carefully before you make your investment decision
+You should read the entire prospectus and any amendments or supplements carefully before you make your investment decision.

-Our common stock is traded on the NASDAQ Global Market under the symbol "ONS."
-On February 14, 2017, the closing sale price of our common stock on the NASDAQ Global Market was \$3.38 per share.
-You are urged to obtain current market quotations for the common stock.
+Our common stock, Series A warrants and Series B warrants are traded on the NASDAQ Global Market under the symbols "ONS," "ONSIW" and "ONSIZ," respectively.
+On January 3, 2017, the closing sale prices of our common stock, Series A warrants and Series B warrants on the NASDAQ Global Market were \$3.28 per share, \$0.18 per Series A warrant and \$0.85 per Series B warrant, respectively.
+You are urged to obtain current market quotations for the common stock and the warrants

-We are an "emerging growth company" under the federal securities laws and are subject to reduced public company reporting requirements for this prospectus and future filings.
+We are an "emerging growth company" under the federal securities laws and are subject to reduced public company reporting requirements for this prospectus and future fillings.

 Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page $\underline{3}$.
+See "Risk Factors" beginning on name 4.